 The amygdala is what drivers our “fight or flight” reaction.
 If you ever feel something bad’s about to happen, that’s your amygdala talking.

-It’s the part of our brain that keeps us safe and protects us from harm. (see our thoughts about thinking article for more on the amygdala).
+It’s the part of our brain which keeps us safe and protects us from harm. (see our thoughts about thinking article for more on the amygdala).

 The hippocampus - memory

 The hippocampus controls how these different inputs and signals are converted into memories.
 These can be short- or long-term.

 The close connection between emotion and memory is important.
 It’s why it’s usually easier to remember feelings, rather than facts.